Immigration Reform and Control Act of 1986: Provisions

 The act required employers to attest to their employees' immigration status and made it illegal to hire or recruit unauthorized immigrants knowingly.
 The act also legalized certain seasonal agricultural undocumented migrants and undocumented migrants who entered the United States before January 1, 1982 and had resided there continuously without the penalty of a fine, back taxes due, and admission of guilt.
 Candidates were required to prove that they were not guilty of any crime, had been in the country before January 1, 1982, and possessed at least a minimal knowledge about U.S. history and government and the English language.

 The law established financial and other penalties for those employing undocumented migrants, under the theory that low prospects for employment would reduce undocumented migration.
+These sanctions would apply only to employers who had more than three employees and did not make a sufficient effort to determine the legal status of their workers.
 Regulations promulgated under the Act introduced the I-9 form to ensure that all employees presented documentary proof of their legal eligibility to accept employment in the United States.

 By splitting the H-2 visa category created by the Immigration and Nationality Act of 1952, the 1986 law created the H-2A visa and H-2B visa categories, for temporary agricultural and non-agricultural workers, respectively.